Post Banner Image

 Credit: © Diegomezr/stock.adobe.com

-Washington has the third-highest cost per gallon of gas in the country, particularly in the western part of the state.
-The average price for a gallon of regular gasoline currently exceeds $5.50 in the Seattle-Bellevue-Everett metropolitan area.
+Washington has the second-highest cost per gallon of gas in the country, particularly in the western part of the state.
+The average price for a gallon of regular gasoline is now approaching $6 per gallon in the Seattle-Bellevue-Everett metropolitan area.
 While prices have risen higher during the past few tumultuous months, Washington also levies a year-round gasoline tax of 59 cents per gallon — the third-highest of any state.

 1. California